sarahforzley/universal-docs/getting-started/docker.md

 ### Time Zones

-To properly support time zones on Linux when scheduling jobs, you will need to include the `tzdata` package in your dockerfile along with an environment variable that specifies the server time zone.
+To properly support time zones on Linux when scheduling jobs, include the `tzdata` package in your dockerfile along with an environment variable that specifies the server time zone.

 ```
 ENV TZ Europe/Amsterdam